-To improve potable water management, the City of Saint-Lambert is reducing lawn watering hours
+To improve potable water management, the City of Saint-Lambert is reducing lawn and plants watering hours

 Published on 15 Jun.
 2022

-At its regular meeting of June 13, City Council modified our by-law on the use of potable water to reduce the hours when lawn watering is permitted.
+At its regular meeting of June 13, City Council modified our by-law on the use of potable water to reduce the hours when lawn and plants watering is permitted.

-Therefore, effective immediately, it is only permitted to water a lawn using a mechanical system (a device that must be turned off manually) or an automatic system (a programmable system) according to the following schedule:
+Therefore, effective immediately, it is only permitted to water lawn and plants using a mechanical system (a device that must be turned off manually) or an automatic system (a programmable system) according to the following schedule:

 - Mechanical watering: 9 p.m. to 11 p.m. on Wednesdays at even-numbered addresses and on Tuesdays at odd-numbered addresses